SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 1. Each request to `index.html` generates a new and unique CSRF token and writes it into the `csrf-token` metadata tag of the `index.html` page.
 The value is unique for each fetch of `index.html` regardless of whether the user is authenticated or not.
 2. A corresponding `anti-csrf-tok` cookie is also updated with the HMAC signature of the CSRF token.
-3. The JS app is then required to send back (in any "unsafe"  XHR call to the BEFFE) the value of the `csrf-token` metadata value in a request header called `anti-csrf-tok`.
+3. The JS App is then required to send back (in any "unsafe"  XHR call to the BEFFE) the value of the `csrf-token` metadata value in a request header called `anti-csrf-tok`.
 4. The two values sent to the BEFFE are paired, but not the same, and they are compared (via HMAC signatures) in the BEFFE to prove that they are paired.
 5. The CSRF token corresponds to the currently authenticated user, but it is encrypted.
 6. In addition, the `origin` header of the request (or the `referer` header of the request) is compared to ensure the request originated from JavaScript served from this BEFFE.
 Otherwise, `HTTP 403 - Forbidden` is returned.